All products and services

 Organization which is the successor to the GATT came into existence on January 1, 1995.

-tariff prferences for the benefit of developing countries.
+tariff preferences for the benefit of developing countries.

-It grants duty-free or preferential entry to imports for elegible
+It grants duty-free or preferential entry to imports for eligible

 developing countries up to a certain dollar value or import

 Group of gases which individually act to trap solar energy near the earth.
 GHGs for which emission